sjoerd-verhagen/barcelona-rental-analysis/index.md

 **Step overview**

-In this step, I examined rental price variability across districts (excluding _Sant Andreu_ and _Nou Barris_).
-I counted listings and calculated price variance and standard deviation, then ranked districts by price volatility.
+In this step, I looked at how rental prices vary across districts, excluding _Sant Andreu_ and _Nou Barris_.
+I counted listings, measured price variance and standard deviation, and then ranked the districts by how volatile their rental prices are.

 ```sql